kristinemlarson/gnssrefl/README_invsnr.md

 - doy_end day of year for multiday analysis
 - lspfigs and -snrfigs make LSP and SNR plots, default False.
 - knot_space value used for smoothing, in hours
+- rough_in, roughness parameter as described in Strandberg et al (2016).
+Default is 0.1

 *Output of the invsnr Code*